PolarRES/Storyboards/public/stories/rain.md

 :::Chapter{headline="Rivers in the sky" image="ar_wille_et_al.png"}

-## "rivers in the sky"
+## "Rivers in the sky"

-*Precipitation (snow and rain) is the only way ice losses from glaciers and ice shelves are counterbalanced.
+- Precipitation (snow and rain) is the only way ice losses from glaciers and ice shelves are counterbalanced.

-*Lots of precipitation falls during extreme events, including during "atmospheric rivers" - long, thin "rivers in the sky" which bring lots of heat and moisture to Antarctica.
+- Lots of precipitation falls during extreme events, including during "atmospheric rivers" - long, thin "rivers in the sky" which bring lots of heat and moisture to Antarctica.

-*You can see an example in the figure here from [Wille et al. (2023)](https://www.nature.com/articles/s43247-022-00422-9)
+- You can see an example in the figure here from [Wille et al. (2023)](https://www.nature.com/articles/s43247-022-00422-9)
 :::

 <!-- Section three -->